 Once You Decide On A Niche; you can begin to move forward with your money-making agenda.
 That’s because it's a lot easier to make money through The Amazon Affiliate Program; when the people that reach your website or blog, are looking for a specific product; which your website offers.

+When You Offer A Wide Selection Of Products; You Don’t Rank As Well In The Search Engines And You Don’t Have Targeted Traffic Arriving To Your Site.

 #2 Place Your Product Links Within Your Content